SarvambhSangle/Digital-Twin-Challenges/README.md

 Challenge: Model what happens when the birth rate is slightly higher than the death rate versus when it is lower.

 4. Academic Research & Publication Cycle: Model the flow of "Research Ideas" into "Manuscripts" and finally into "Published Papers," including the significant time delays of the "Peer Review" process and its impact on a researcher's "Knowledge" stock.

+5. Tourism Overload (Over tourism): Model how the reinforcing loop of "City Popularity" leads to a stock of "Tourists" that eventually triggers a balancing loop of "Infrastructure Strain" and "Environmental Decay," lowering the city's future appeal.